 Step 3: Clean the splice

 TIP: You can use a reference piece of wood that serves as a guide for the chisel.
-Align the edge of the reference wood piece with the drawn line and cut off the wood excess on the joint with a chisel.
+Align the edge of the reference wood piece with the drawn line and cut off the wood excess on the joint with the chisel.

 Step 4: Assemble the wood pieces